syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 # BPMN text annotation

-* A TextAnnotation points at or references another BPMN shape,which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationTarget) of the TextAnnotation.
-When a target shape is moved, copied or deleted, any TextAnnotations attached to the shape will be moved, copied or deleted too.
-Thus TextAnnotations stay with their target shapes, though you can reposition the TextAnnotation to any offset from its target.
+* A TextAnnotation points at or references the another BPMN shape, which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationTarget) of the TextAnnotation.
+When a target shape is moved, copied, or deleted, any TextAnnotations attached to the shape will be moved, copied, or deleted too.
+Thus, the TextAnnotations stay with their target shapes though you can reposition the TextAnnotation to any offset from its target.
 The TextAnnotationTarget property of the BpmnNodeViewModel is used to connect an annotation element to the BpmnNodeViewModel.

 * The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.